Business Analytics MS

 About the Program

-The Business Analytics MS leverages the ever-increasing importance of data as a strategic asset to organizations.
-Students enhance their analytic toolkit with a holistic view of how to improve decision-making through analytics.
-The degree program is designed to allow students to acquire advanced skills and techniques that can be applied to discipline-specific and more general business problems.
-Graduates are prepared to meet the growing demand for talent in the areas of managing, analyzing, predicting and discovering insights from the complex data available to modern corporations.
-They know how to translate data into decisions and decisions into profits.
+The Business Analytics MS leverages the ever-increasing volume and importance of data as a strategic asset for organizations.
+Graduates enhance their managerial skillset and improve decision-making through analytics.
+The curriculum supports student development of advanced skills and techniques that can be applied to discipline-specific and general business problems.
+The MS program ensures graduates are prepared to meet the growing demand for talent in the areas of managing, analyzing, predicting and discovering insights from complex data available to modern corporations.

 Time Limit for Degree Completion: 6 years